top of page

 Stem Cell Dynamics in Skin Regeneration and Aging

-Stem cells maintain the tissue integrity during homeostasis and show remarkable plasticity to quickly respond to various stress or damages of the tissue.
-Dysfunction or misregulation of stem cells leads to tissue dysfunction, including impaired wound healing, cancer and aging.
-Emerging evidence suggests the presence of heterogeneous stem cell populations within adult tissues and their specific roles in physiological and pathological conditions.
+Tissue stem cells maintain tissue integrity during homeostasis and exhibit remarkable plasticity in response to stresses and injuries.
+A misregulation of stem cells leads to tissue dysfunction, such as impaired wound healing, chronic inflammation, tumorigenesis, and aging.
+Emerging evidence suggests that stem cell populations in adult tissues are heterogeneous and play distinct roles in physiological and pathological conditions.

 RESEARCH PROJECTS